char0n/django-profiler/README.rst

 django-profiler
 ===============

-django-profiler is util for profiling python code mainly in django projects, but can be used also on ordinary python code.
+django-profiler is util for profiling python code mainly in django projects but can be used also on ordinary python code.
+It counts sql queries a measures time of code execution.
 It logs its output via standard python logging library and uses logger `profiling`.
 If your profiler name doesn't contain any empty spaces e.g. Profiler('Profiler1') django-profiler will log all the output to the `profiling.Profiler` logger.